BJP will get ‘rosogolla’ in West Bengal: Mamata Banerjee

 The minister, who is in-charge of the BJP's publicity committee, had on Thursday tweeted that "North East, Bengal and Odisha will be the biggest surprises of this Lok Sabha election."

-Referring to Jaitley as the "kettle finance minister of the chaiwala prime minister," Banerjee said PM Modi "has got a biopic made in his name and what not for his publicity, only making shoes in his name is yet to be done."
+Referring to Jaitley as the "kettle Finance Minister of the chaiwala Prime Minister," Banerjee said PM Modi "has got a biopic made in his name and what not for his publicity, only making shoes in his name is yet to be done."

 "Five years ago he said he was a chaiwala.
 Now he says he is a chowkidar.
 After losing the elections, what will be left with him is his chowki (cot in Bengali)," she said.